American Gold Eagle: Details

 Offered in 1/10 oz, 1/4 oz, 1/2 oz, and 1 oz denominations, these coins are guaranteed by the U.S. government to contain the stated amount of actual gold weight in troy ounces.
 By law, the gold must come from sources in the United States, alloyed with silver and copper to produce a more wear-resistant coin.
 In addition, sales of these and other specie coins from the US Mint are mandated, at least in part, to pay off the national debt.

 The 22 kt gold alloy is an English standard traditionally referred to as "crown gold".
 Crown gold alloys had not been used in U.S. coins since 1834, with the gold content having dropped since 1837 to a standard of 0.900 fine for U.S. gold coins.
 For American Gold Eagles the gold fraction was increased again to .9167 or (22 karat).
 It is authorized by the United States Congress and is backed by the United States Mint for weight and content.

 The obverse design features a rendition of Augustus Saint-Gaudens' full-length figure of Lady Liberty with flowing hair, holding a torch in her right hand and an olive branch in her left, with the Capitol building in the left background.
 The design is taken from the $20 Saint-Gaudens gold coin which was commissioned by Theodore Roosevelt to create coins like the ancient Greek and Roman coins.

-From 1986 to 2021, the reverse design by sculptor Miley Busiek Frost (MB) featured a male eagle carrying an olive branch flying above a nest containing a female eagle and her eaglet.
-Frost says that her eagle design of the family of eagles is “a symbolic tribute to the American family, senior citizens and young people.
-Frost’s design drawing was sculpted for the reverse of the Gold Eagle by US Mint sculptor - engraver Sherl Joseph Winter (JW).
+For mint years 1986 to 2021, the reverse design by sculptor Miley Busiek Frost (MB) featured a male eagle carrying an olive branch flying above a nest containing a female eagle and the pair's two eaglets.
+Frost says that the design is "a symbolic tribute to the American family, senior citizens and young people."
+Frost’s design drawing was sculpted for the reverse of the Gold Eagle by US Mint sculptor-engraver Sherl Joseph Winter (JW).
 Hence, on the reverse of these coins, the initials MB and JW are inscribed.

 In 2021, the US Mint introduced a new reverse design on the American Gold Eagle featuring a close-up head portrait of an eagle.
 This design was created by US Mint artistic designer Jennie Norris (JN) and sculpted by US Mint medallic artist Renata Gordon (RG).
 Hence, Gold Eagles from 2021 onwards, show the initials JN and RG on each side of the eagle head design.
 Norris explains her design inspiration as follows: “The American Eagle is such a noble bird.
 I was hoping to capture the intensity of his stare through the close cropping.
 His gaze speaks of pride and wisdom passed down through generations of time.”